JetBrains-Research/KEEPs/KEEP.md

 ([code](https://github.com/JetBrains/kotlin/blob/0938b46726b9c6938df309098316ce741815bb55/libraries/stdlib/common/src/generated/_Arrays.kt#L14700))
 where many functions are duplicated to have `maxOfOrNull` counterpart in case of empty collections.

-##### Moving unions to return types

-With the error union types, it could be possible to define one method that can encode all the necessary error cases:
+With the error union types, it is possible to define one method that can encode all the necessary error cases:

 ```kotlin
 // getOrThrow -> get